On the almost sure spiraling of geodesics in CAT(0) spaces: Introduction

+For $\CAT(-1)$ spaces, the Morse property \eqref{item:Morse assumption} follows from Gromov hyperbolicity and the parallel property \eqref{item:parallel line assumption} is a consequence of the fact that parallel geodesics have the same image.
+The counting property \eqref{item:Gamma0 counting assumption} follows from work of Coornaert \cite[Th\'eor\`eme 7.2]{Coornaert}.
+In particular, in the $\CAT(-1)$-setting the growth of the orbital counting function for a convex cocompact subgroup is purely exponential.

-Assumptions~\eqref{item:Morse assumption} and ~\eqref{item:malnormal assumption} are essential to our arguments and it is unclear whether or not a logarithm law-type result is possible without them.
-Assumption~\eqref{item:Gamma0 counting assumption} is always satisfied when $\Cc$ is a non-positively curved Riemannian manifold~\cite{Knieper1997} and it is possible it is true in general, but verifying this would probably require characterizing the higher rank $\CAT(0)$ spaces admitting geometric actions.
+Note that weakening the growth function to allow for some polynomial growth is important in the $\CAT(0)$ setting; for instance the orbital counting function for a periodic $d$-flat grows like $n^d$.
+In fact, this counting assumption~\eqref{item:Gamma0 counting assumption} is always satisfied when $\Cc$ is a non-positively curved Riemannian manifold~\cite{Knieper1997} and it is possible it is true in general, but verifying this would probably require characterizing the higher rank $\CAT(0)$ spaces admitting geometric actions.

 Given a Morse subset, it is always possible to thicken it to satisfy Assumption~\eqref{item:parallel line assumption}, see Proposition~\ref{prop:Cond 2 holds after thickening} below.
 Further, this assumption is designed to avoid examples of the following form.